Anmishaa12/Ai-Market-Intelligence-Pipeline/README.md

 ## Sample Output

+**Note on signal quality**: Signal specificity varies by sector and date depending on what Tavily finds on that day.
+When breaking news exists, signals are highly specific with named companies and figures.
+When less breaking news exists, grounding rules prevent fabrication and signals describe general trends instead.
+Accuracy is always prioritized over specificity.

 > *The following signals were generated from real Tavily search results for the Media & Entertainment sector.
 Every named entity traces to a source article.*

 1. **SECTOR SIGNAL**: The Media & Entertainment industry is being directly affected by AI developments, such as generative AI, which can create high-quality content faster and at lower costs.
 Companies like OpenAI are at the forefront of this development, with products like ChatGPT.